tredontho/purescript-book/text/chapter8.md

 targetValue :: EventFn SyntheticEvent (Maybe String)
 ```

-In JavaScript, the `input` element's `onChange` event is actually accompanied by a `String` value, but since strings in JavaScript can be null, `Maybe` is used for safety.
+In JavaScript, the `input` element's `onChange` event is accompanied by a `String` value, but since strings in JavaScript can be null, `Maybe` is used for safety.

 The second argument to `handler`, `(a -> Effect Unit)`, must therefore have this signature: